Patrick Guerriero: “Three Questions That Transformed A Movement”

 Winning Advocacy & Public Affairs Campaigns.

-From strengthening communities to enhancing common sense public policy and expanding equality, our team of seasoned professionals based in Washington, D.C., Boston, New York, and Chicago, is equipped with the know-how and network to get the job done.
+From strengthening communities to enhancing common sense public policy and expanding equality, our team of seasoned professionals based in Washington, D.C., Boston, New York, Chicago, and Denver, is equipped with the know-how and network to get the job done.

 Civitas works with leaders from across the political spectrum to forge bold, bipartisan government relations plans and to craft cutting-edge communications and marketing campaigns.
 We are at the helm of shaping public policy at the local, state, and federal levels.
 And we have the track record to prove it.